 - 9. Kuranda Koala Gardens

 - 10. The Kuranda Scenic Railway

 The Skyrail Rainforest Cableway Experience

 We decided one of our first adventures in Tropical North Queensland should be the Skyrail Rainforest Cableway.
 We’d organised a rental car for our stay so we drove from our base at Palm Cove to their lower terminal.
 We prefer the flexibility of having our own transport but there’s a variety of tour and transfer options from Cairns, the northern beaches and Port Douglas.

 If you do drive there’s plenty of free parking space at the Smithfield terminal just off the Captain Cook highway and given the beautiful blue day we’d woken up to we wasted no time in exchanging our vouchers, collecting our tickets and getting in the queue for our gondola up the mountain.
 Each gondola can seat up to 6 people but we never had more than 4 and were allocated one to ourselves on several of the segments which is a bit of an extra treat because you can switch sides to take in both views.

 The cableway was opened in 1995 after 8 years of planning and development and has an extremely safe and modern feel to it.
 We didn’t feel any real sway in the gondolas even when shifting sides and it’s so peaceful as you float along up there.

 The environmental impact was a key consideration of the design and build and that priority continues to exist today.
-Skyrail hold an Earthcheck Master Certification which means that everything from the solar powered communications systems down to the loo paper puts the rainforest first and works in harmony with the surrounding region.
+Skyrail holds an Earthcheck Master Certification which means that everything from the solar-powered communications systems down to the loo paper puts the rainforest first and works in harmony with the surrounding region.

 Red Peak Station